FamilySearch/gedcomx/specifications/constrained-vocabulary-specification.md

 This section provides vocabulary elements for other miscellaneous classes that are useful to the description of genealogical data.

-## 4.1 Classes of Confidence Levels
+## 4.1 Confidence Level Subclasses

 The following elements of the GEDCOM X vocabulary identify classes used for providing a researcher's confidence level in certain genealogical data: